OffchainLabs/nitro/CONTRIBUTING.md

 > * Refactors that don't improve usability
 <!-- end-trivial-prs -->

+## How contributions are merged

+Our development model has changed.
+The private repository (`nitro-private`) is now the source of truth for day-to-day development; the public `nitro` repository is a published mirror of private.

+External pull requests are still welcome and should be opened against the public `nitro` repository as described in the steps below.
+When a contribution is accepted, a core developer will:

+1. Port your changes into the private repository, preserving you as the commit author.
+2. Push the same commits to the public repository when the private repository is synced.

+As a result, the feedback loop is somewhat slower than a direct merge, and there will be a delay between acceptance and the change appearing in the public repository.
+We appreciate your patience and will work to keep communication clear throughout the process.

 ## Contribution Steps

 **1. Build Nitro locally following our instructions in our [docs](https://docs.arbitrum.io/run-arbitrum-node/nitro/build-nitro-locally).**